ArizonaGIS/NG911/README.md

 Additionally, ensure that you have installed any necessary Python libraries that these scripts require.

 Scripts
-parse_street_name
+Street Pre Type Parsing AZGeo
-parse_street_name.py is a script that processes and parses the street name field into the street pre-type field.
+Street Pre Type Parsing AZGeo.py is a script that processes and parses the street name field into the street pre-type field.
 This helps standardize street names and abbreviations, as required by NG911.

 Usage:

 Copy code
 python parse_street_name.py input_file output_file
-define_parity
+Update_Parity
-define_parity.py is a script that defines the parity of a road centerline segment based on the hundred range value.
+Update_Parity.py is a script that defines the parity of a road centerline segment based on the hundred range value.
 This ensures that address ranges are consistent and accurate.

 Usage: